 Next, you can check out how I teach my students to self-monitor their choices during Daily 5 here with necklaces.
 I have used this system for 10 years and it works amazing for 99.9% of my kinders.

 Choice Board in K

-Now, let move on to what is more interesting, but also involves a trip to school… Wall decor.
+Now, let’s move on to what is more interesting, but also involves a trip to school… Wall decor.
 Once you know what you are teaching and in what order, deciding what you need on your walls is a great step to move forward.
 Keep your walls simple but showcase what you will use all year.
-And if you it right the first time, you will get to keep it up for years and years to come.
+And if you do it right the first time, you will get to keep it up for years and years to come.

 5. Room Prep

-A staple in almost every Kindergarten classroom is calendar time, or morning meeting.
+A staple in almost every Kindergarten classroom is calendar time or morning meeting.
 I won’t lie… some Kindergarten teachers are taking it out of their day, but many are continuing to use it.
-I simply love calendar time and I can’t wait for you to check out this post to read all this information about how to cover so many standards and to have FUN with this time of the day.
+I simply love calendar time and I can’t wait for you to check out this post to read all this information about how to cover so many standards and to have FUN at this time of the day.